Stress Testing in 2026: Best Practices, Tools, and Trends

 Frequently Asked Questions (FAQs)

-What is the primary purpose of stress testing in software?
+What is the difference between stress testing and load testing in software?

 Can AI improve stress testing?